Nothobranchius

 The Hyperdense Vinegar Eel Culture

-Vinegar eels (Turbatrix aceti) are one of the best first foods for newly hatched fry.
-They are also the easiest of the nematode worms to culture.
-Just put a starter into a jug with a 50/50 mix of cider vinegar and water, add a few apple slices and put the jug away for a month.
-Harvesting them, however, requires several steps to separate them from the vinegar before you can feed them to your fry.
+Harvesting the vinegar eels from this liquid culture requires several steps to separate them from the vinegar before you can feed them to your fry.
 Wouldn’t it be great if they remained simple to culture, and were as easy to harvest and use as micro worms?

 traditional vinegar eel culture photo

 It turns out there is an easy way to culture vinegar eels (VE) just like micro worms, on semi solid medium like oatmeal or mashed potatoes, and harvest them with a simple finger swipe or a Q-tip!
-When I first heard about this I was skeptical, so I had to try it for myself.
-About two weeks into the first experiment I thought it wasn’t going to work, then in weeks three to four the first cultures took off.
+About two weeks into the first experiment with this technique, I thought it wasn’t going to work, then in weeks three to four the first cultures took off.
 Knowing that it could be done, the next step was to find a way to do it simply, and a lot faster than three to four weeks.
 Those first solid media cultures were the key.
 I can now use a six ounce hyperdense starter to start a vinegar eel culture that is ready to feed from in a day or less after setup.
-These cultures last longer than micro worm cultures, up to a month or longer, and are very simple to keep going.
+These cultures last longer than micro worm cultures, up to a couple of months or longer, and are very simple to keep going.

-I want to thank my friend Mark Plessner for his help in researching methods and running multiple trials to arrive at the optimal media.
+I want to thank my friend Mark Plessner for his help in running multiple trials to arrive at the optimal media.
 His assist cut a lot of time out of the process!

 hyperdense vinegar eel culture photo